Samuel Abbott Green: Later life

 Green was a tall and overweight man; he likely suffered from GERD and had an unpredictable temper.
-Late in his life he suffered a fall in the street where he broke his thigh, causing him to become wheelchair bound afterwards.
+Late in his life he suffered a fall in the street where he broke his thigh, after which he used a wheelchair.

 He died in Boston on December 5, 1918, at the age of 88.
 He was buried in his hometown of Groton.